-We obtained an understanding of, evaluated and tested, on a sample basis, the relevant controls in place over preparation of and revisions to the estimated transaction price and total costs for the construction contracts and the recording of actual costs incurred for each contract and estimation of provision for onerous construction contracts.
+by measuring the progress towards complete We obtained an understanding of, evaluated and satisfaction of the performance obligations.
+At tested, on a sample basis, the relevant controls the end of each reporting period, such progress in place over preparation of and revisions to the is measured based on the accumulated actual estimated transaction price and total costs for the cost incurred to date over the total budgeted construction contracts and the recording of actual contract cost.
+Accordingly, revenue recognition costs incurred for each contract and estimation of

-We reviewed construction contracts, variation orders and payment certificates, on a sample basis, to evaluate whether the management had made appropriate judgement in identifying the contract and performance obligations, and determining the transaction price considering the variable consideration.
-For projects which are expected to be loss-making, we reviewed management's assessment and assessed if the Group has recognised adequate provision for onerous contracts by comparing unavoidable costs of meeting the obligations under a contract and the economic benefits expected to be received under it.
+We reviewed construction contracts, variation orders and payment certificates, on a sample basis, towards complete satisfaction of the performance to evaluate whether the management had made appropriate judgement in identifying the contract and performance obligations, and determining contract which exceed the economic benefits the transaction price considering the variable expected to be received under it, the present consideration.
+For projects which are expected to be obligation under the onerous construction contract loss-making, we reviewed management's assessment and assessed if the Group has recognised adequate provision for onerous contracts by comparing unavoidable costs of meeting the obligations under a contract and the economic benefits expected to be received under it.